-- Maturity of approximately one year, if not called prior to maturity - A Contingent Coupon Payment of \$0.39 per unit payable on the applicable Coupon Payment Date if the Observation Value of the Underlying Stock on the applicable quarterly Coupon Observation Date is greater than or equal to 55% of the Starting Value. - Automatically callable if the Observation Value of the Underlying Stock on any quarterly Call Observation Date, beginning approximately three months after the pricing date, is at or above the Starting Value.
-If the notes are called, you will receive the principal amount of your notes plus any Contingent Coupon Payment otherwise due on the applicable Call Payment Date. - If not called, at maturity, if the price of the Underlying Stock has not decreased by more than 45%, a return of principal plus the final Contingent Coupon Payment; otherwise, 1-to-1 downside exposure to decreases in the Underlying Stock, with up to 100.00% of the principal amount at risk. - All payments are subject to the credit risk of Canadian Imperial Bank of Commerce - Limited secondary market liquidity, with no exchange listing - The notes are unsecured debt securities and are not savings accounts or insured deposits of a bank.
+- Contingent Coupon Payments (with Memory) payable on the applicable Coupon Payment Date if the Observation Value of the Basket on the applicable quarterly Coupon Observation Date is greater than or equal to 80% of the Starting Value. - The Contingent Coupon Payment (with Memory) payable on any Coupon Payment Date will be calculated according to the following formula: (i) the product of the Contingent Coupon Payment (with Memory) applicable to a single Coupon Payment Date times the number of Coupon Payment Dates that have occurred up to the relevant Coupon Payment Date (inclusive of the relevant Coupon Payment Date) minus (ii) the sum of all Contingent Coupon Payments (with Memory) previously paid.
+The Contingent Coupon Payment (with Memory) applicable to a single Coupon Payment Date will be [\$0.25 to \$0.30] per unit. - Automatically callable if the Observation Value of the Basket on any quarterly Call Observation Date beginning approximately 12 months after the pricing date, is at or above the Starting Value.
+If the notes are called, you will receive the principal amount of your notes plus the Contingent Coupon Payment (with Memory) otherwise due on the applicable Call Payment Date. - If not called on any of the Call Observation Dates, a maturity of approximately three years. - If not called, at maturity, if the value of the Basket has not decreased by more than 20%, a return of principal plus the final Contingent Coupon Payment (with Memory); otherwise, 1-to-1 downside exposure to decreases in the Basket, with up to 100% of the principal amount at risk. - The Basket will be comprised of the common stock of The Boeing Company, the ordinary shares of Eaton Corporation plc and the common stock of Quanta Services, Inc. (the "Basket Stocks").
+Each Basket Stock will be given an approximately equal weight. - All payments are subject to the credit risk of Canadian Imperial Bank of Commerce - Limited secondary market liquidity, with no exchange listing - The notes are unsecured debt securities and are not savings accounts or insured deposits of a bank.
 The notes are not insured or guaranteed by the Canada Deposit Insurance Corporation, the U.S. Federal Deposit Insurance Corporation or any other governmental agency of the United States, Canada, or any other jurisdiction